 FAA chief to testify before Congress on grounded Boeing 737 MAX

-Federal Aviation Administration (FAA) chief Steve Dickson will testify Wednesday before Congress on the series of steps that must be completed before the agency will allow Boeing Co's (BA.N> grounded 737 MAX, involved in two fatal crashes in five months, to resume flying.

-WASHINGTON: Federal Aviation Administration (FAA) chief Steve Dickson will testify Wednesday before Congress on the series of steps that must be completed before the agency will allow Boeing Co's (BA.N> grounded 737 MAX, involved in two fatal crashes in five months, to resume flying.
+WASHINGTON: Federal Aviation Administration (FAA) chief Steve Dickson will testify Wednesday (Dec 11) before Congress on the series of steps that must be completed before the agency will allow Boeing's grounded 737 MAX, involved in two fatal crashes in five months, to resume flying.

-The three U.S. carriers that operate the 737 MAX - Southwest Airlines Co , American Airlines Group Inc and United Airlines Holdings Inc - are scheduling flights without use of the aircraft until early March 2020, nearly a year since the plane was grounded after crashes killed 346 people in Indonesia and Ethiopia.
+The three US carriers that operate the 737 MAX - Southwest Airlines, American Airlines and United Airlines - are scheduling flights without use of the aircraft until early March 2020, nearly a year since the plane was grounded after crashes killed 346 people in Indonesia and Ethiopia.

 Boeing must still conduct a certification test flight and there are a number of other steps, including technical reviews, that must be completed before the FAA will allow flights to resume.